Skip to Main Content

 Adapted from: Airnow.
 "Leading communication apps in the Google Play Store worldwide in September 2020, by number of downloads."
 Statista, Oct.
 2020.; Airnow.
 "Leading social networking apps in the Apple App Store worldwide in September 2020, by number of downloads."
 Statista, Oct.
 2020.

-If you are including screenshots or frame captures (e.g., still from an online film):
+If you are taking and including screenshots or frame captures (e.g., still from an online film):

 • Under the image, add a figure number (e.g., Fig. 1.) and short description (optional).